District Standardized Tests

 How are the results of the tests used?

-CogAT (Cognitive Abitities Test)
+CogAT (Cognitive Abilities Test)

 The CogAT is a measure of a student’s potential to succeed in school-related tasks.
 It is NOT a tool for measuring a student’s intelligence or IQ.
 Rather, it measures the reasoning skills that have developed during a student’s educational career, even though they have not been explicitly taught.
 These general cognitive skills are not specific to any content area, but are skills that are used in all areas of a student’s academic experiences.
-The CogAT also measures general “school skills,” such as the abiity to listen, follow direction, and focus attention.
+The CogAT also measures general “school skills,” such as the ability to listen, follow direction, and focus attention.
 The CogAt scores are measured as:

 - Verbal (verbal classification, sentence completion, and verbal analogies)